How to Become a Substitute Teacher

 There is always a need for more teachers, including those who serve in a substitute capacity.
 But the primary question is whether schools have the funding available to hire the teachers necessary to maintain an appropriate level of teaching quality.
 So despite the need for more teachers in school, it doesn’t necessarily follow that school districts will hire the number of teachers they actually require.

-Nevertheless, the anticipated job growth for substitute teachers is likely to be at or just above the national average for all occupations, which is seven percent from 2016 to 2026.
+Nevertheless, the anticipated job growth for substitute teachers is likely to be just below the national average for all occupations, which is three percent from 2022 to 2032.
 For substitute teachers, the anticipated job outlook is estimated to be about the same or a bit more.

-For example, according to the Bureau of Labor Statistics, the anticipated job growth from between 2016 to 2026 is expected to be eight percent for teaching assistants, eight percent for all teachers from pre-K to high school (including special education) and nine percent for other education, training and library occupations.
+For example, according to the Bureau of Labor Statistics, the anticipated job growth from between 2022 to 2032 is expected to be one percent for teaching assistants, one percent for all teachers from pre-K to high school (including special education) and one percent for other education, training and library occupations.

 As for compensation, the Bureau of Labor Statistics provides the following annual salary data for substitute teachers: